 A growing number of freelancers are taking that freedom a step further and becoming “digital nomads” – slowly travelling the world while still working full-time.

-If you’re wondering if you can do it too, here are some of our tips for making the transition as pain-free as possible.
+If you’re wondering if you can do it too, here are some tips for making the transition as pain-free as possible.

 Choosing a destination